dipesh-vatech/studio/README.md

 ### 3. Permissions Troubleshooting

-If you see an error like `Permission 'iam.serviceaccounts.actAs' denied` during extension installation, you need to add a role to your user account.
+If you see a permission error during extension installation, add the **`Service Account User`** role to your user account in the [Google Cloud IAM page](https://console.cloud.google.com/iam-admin/iam).

-1.  **Go to the IAM Page:** Open the [Google Cloud IAM page](https://console.cloud.google.com/iam-admin/iam) for your project.
-2.  **Find Your Account:** In the list of "Principals", find your own email address.
-3.  **Add Role:** Click the pencil icon next to your email, click **"ADD ANOTHER ROLE"**, search for and select the **`Service Account User`** role, and click **SAVE**.
-4. Retry the extension installation.
-It might take a minute for the permission to apply.

 ### 4. Install Dependencies
-If you haven't already, install the project dependencies:
 ```bash
 npm install
 ```